lee-zhg/devops101/Lab1/README.md

-# Toolchain Lab 1 - Deploy a sample application to Kubernetes Kubernetes Cluster in IBM Cloud
+# Toolchain Lab 1 - Deploy a Sample Application to Kubernetes Kubernetes Cluster in IBM Cloud

 In this lab, you are going to create a toolchain and automate the deployment of a sample application to Kubernetes cluster in IBM Cloud.